What does your interview process look like?

 Researchers at the University of Texas examined whether this initial ranking mattered, and whether it was predictive of the students’ performance both during and after medical school.
 The performance of the initially accepted and initially rejected students turned out to be almost identical.
 Almost 75% of the difference in ratings between the initially accepted and rejected students was based on the committee’s perceptions of the candidates from unstructured interviews they had conducted – and yet the subsequent performance of both groups was practically the same.

 What does this mean?
-Our beliefs and intuition about performance is flawed – and the committee may as well have held a lottery or flipped a coin to randomly select the original 150 admitted students.
-A lottery would have saved them – and candidates – time from conducting those ineffective, unstructured interviews.
+Our gut instincts about performance are about as reliable as a weather forecast from a fortune cookie.
+The committee might as well have played bingo or tossed a coin to pick the original 150 students.
+A lottery would have saved everyone the hassle of those pointless, unstructured interviews.

-- Provide almost 4x as much accurate and job-relevant information.
+Provide almost 4x as much accurate and job-relevant information by gathering the right information and focusing our decision-making on those factors..

 The next time someone argues against your company having a structured method for interviewing – suggest they try flipping a coin and see if they have better results.